resilient-http/resilient.js/README.md

 var client = Resilient({ service: { basePath: '/api/1.0' }})
 client.discoveryServers(servers)
 ```

-s
-Perform a request (and that's all, Resilient will take care about everything to reach the server)
+Finally perform the request (and that's all, Resilient will take care about everything to reach the server)
 ```js
 client.get('/users', function (err, res) {
   if (res.status === 200) {